tygerbytes/posh-dynargs/README.md

-# posh-dynargs (dynamic tab completion for project-specific commands)
+# posh-dynargs

-`posh-dynargs` is a PowerShell module that enables tab completion for commands whose arguments change depending on the current directory.
+`posh-dynargs` is a PowerShell module that enables tab completion for commands whose arguments change depending on the current directory, e.g. a project-specific `build` command.
 It also generates helper functions for those commands, adding capabilities such as logging, timing, and audio alerts.

 ## Background and Overview